Acne Products, Anti Aging Products, Blog, Skin Care Products, The Miami Center for Dermatology, Winter Skin Care

 Should I Use Essential Oils in My Skin Care?

 When it comes to using essential oils, it’s best to stick to the diffuser.
-However, some research shows that certain essential oils can be beneficial.
-Skin care that contains 0.1% of an essential oil is likely non-irritating, but once a product contains many essential oils with much more than that percentage, there will be a high risk of an adverse reaction from your skin.
+However, some research shows that certain essential oils for face and skin can be beneficial.
+Skincare that contains 0.1% of essential oil is likely non-irritating, but once a product contains many essential oils with much more than that percentage, there will be a high risk of an adverse allergic reaction from your skin.
 This irritation will cause premature aging and long-term damage, even if you don’t see the irritation in your skin for a while.

-We recommend avoiding essential oils like lemon, camphor, clary sage, jasmine, ylang-ylang, eucalyptus, ginger, and several others.
-Oil in and of itself is not necessarily harmful, as many non-essential oils can do wonders for your skin care routine.
+We recommend avoiding essential oils like lemon, camphor, clary sage, jasmine, ylang-ylang, eucalyptus, ginger, tea tree oil, and several others.
+A small amount of oil in and of itself is not necessarily harmful, as many non-essential oils can do wonders for your skincare routine.
 Remember to always check in with your dermatologist before using questionable products.
+A specialist can administer a patch test that will help you avoid potential side effects.